konstantin-kuzovkin/architecture-portfolio/02-event-driven-architecture/README.md

 This is a reconstructed and sanitised portfolio case created to demonstrate architectural reasoning and system analysis practices.

 It is not a copy of a production system.

+## Key Trade-offs

+### Event-Driven vs. Synchronous Communication

+**Benefits:**

+- loose coupling;
+- asynchronous processing;
+- independent consumers;
+- scalable event distribution.

+**Trade-offs:**

+- eventual consistency;
+- more complex error handling;
+- harder end-to-end debugging;
+- additional operational complexity.

+### At-Least-Once vs. Exactly-Once

+The architecture prefers at-least-once delivery combined with idempotent consumers.

+This avoids relying on exactly-once semantics as the primary business guarantee.

+**Trade-off:**

+Consumers must explicitly handle duplicate events.

+### Retry vs. Immediate Failure

+Temporary failures should be retried.

+Permanent failures should eventually be isolated in a DLQ.

+This requires distinguishing transient failures from non-retryable business or contract errors.

+## Interview Talking Points

+1. Why was event-driven communication selected?

+2. Why is Kafka used as the event backbone?

+3. What does at-least-once delivery mean?

+4. Why can duplicate events occur?

+5. How does an idempotent consumer prevent duplicate business effects?

+6. What determines Kafka partitioning?

+7. What does ordering mean in Kafka?

+8. Why should retry processing be isolated?

+9. When should a message go to the DLQ?

+10. How should DLQ messages be replayed?

+11. How can event schemas evolve without breaking consumers?

+12. How do you monitor consumer lag?

+13. What happens if a consumer crashes after processing an event but before committing the offset?

+14. When would synchronous REST communication be preferable to Kafka?

+15. What are the consistency implications of event-driven architecture?